 Mastering our sin nature takes great courage.
 Doing well is not always easy.
 David acted righteously in the face of death concerning Saul but later fell.
-When we go through intense battles, we scream out like David and say ‘search me and know me!’
+When we go through intense battles, we scream out like David and say, ‘search me and know me!’
 Show me any unclean thing in my heart.
 And He is faithful.
 We shudder at the thought of what lies hidden in the belly of the whale.
 If most of us were truthful, we really don’t want to see our condition.
-It’s like a mother who gets word that her child has been in a horrible car crash and is mangled and broken in pieces.
+It’s like a mother who gets word that her child has been in a horrible car crash and is mangled and broken into pieces.
 She enters the scene and opens the hospital door in disbelief at her child’s condition.
 The Father wants us to look so we can become whole– healed.
 Bring out the things hidden and expose them to light.
 It’s hard to look at our bandage wounds oozing, our stiff necks in a brace, our right leg in a sling, our jaws wired shut, and yet, we must!

 Ezra repented not just for himself but for a whole people.

 Our beauty doesn’t come from a lack of wrinkles.
 Those lines are a photo of every experience imprinted on our souls.
 Inside every crease is a story.
 How quickly we forget that we are flowers.
-No one runs outside to a flower quickly fading and injects it, or takes paint to brighten its colors that have faded in the sunlight.
+No one runs outside to a flower quickly fading and injects it or takes paint to brighten its colors that have faded in the sunlight.
 No one tries to wrap it next to a stick and make it stand at wilting.
 No, we let it die and go back to the earth from which it came.
 In this season of death, we often see what everyone else suffers from.
 We have a diagnosis and a prescription to give them, but what about us?

 Cain was the first murderer.
 His victim was his own brother.
 It’s deeper and more tragic than that because now Abel’s seed is snuffed out from the earth.
 Cain had the opportunity to do what was right, and his whole being would have changed from anger and hostility to peace and joy, but he opted for a stone to throw at the one who had the favor of HaShem.
 I think we can be both Cain (Kayin) and Abel (Hevel).
 Do both have a story?
 Are there two sides?
 Three?